 - A blank self-insurance ID card

-There are certain financial conditions you need to meet before getting self-insurance.
-These conditions depend on how many cars you’re trying to insure.
+There are certain financial conditions you need to meet before self-insuring.
+These conditions depend on how many vehicles you’re trying to cover.
 Below is a table indicating what you’ll need to do based on how many cars you’re insuring:

 |Number of Cars||Minimum Net Worth||Minimum Cash Deposit|